 Fishing - The Tweed

-The Tweed is the largest and most important Salmon rod fishery in Europe, south of the Artic Circle.
-It is a European Special Area of Conservation for Atlantic Salmon and migratory Lamprey species.
+The Tweed is the largest and most important salmon rod fishery in Europe, south of the Arctic Circle.
+It is a European Special Area of Conservation for Atlantic salmon and migratory lamprey species.

 The Tweed has a catchment area of over 5000sq km and has approximately 15% of salmon spawning area in Scotland.

 The largest ever rod catch of salmon was just under 23,000 in 2010.

 In recent years catches have been lower, however, in 2019 the Northumberland Drift Nets which extended six miles out to sea have been closed after 30 years of campaigning.
 These nets have killed up to 18,000 migrating salmon per year.

 The River Tweed Commission (RTC) is charged with managing Tweed Fisheries and works with the Scottish Government to provide information and biological data to enable Scotland to meet its national and international obligations.

 The RTC was set up over 200 years ago and its jurisdiction extends five miles out to sea.